 The Pet Insurance Guide Podcast has several episodes that will be of interest to veterinarians and will help you learn more about pet insurance and how other veterinary practices are promoting pet insurance to their clients.

 Most practice management advisers will tell you to do your own research and pick one or two companies to recommend to your clients.
 However, many veterinarians I've talked to claim they don't have the time or the desire to do that.
 Perhaps you've been contacted by one of more companies seeking to display their brochures in your hospital.
 How do you know that company is the best one for all of your clients?
+The fact is, pet insurance isn't a one-size-fits-all product.

 A pet insurance policy is a contract between the pet insurance company and the pet owner, therefore, I believe this is a decision pet owners should be allowed to make themselves after thoroughly researching their choices of pet insurance companies in the United States.
-I've been researching and writing about the pet insurance industry for about 7 years and I can assure you that pet insurance isn't a one-size fits all proposition.
-Your client's needs and budgets differ from one another.
-Therefore, their preference for pet insurance coverage may also differ.

 One of the regrets I hear from pet owners when they are displeased with a company they bought a policy from is that they didn't realize they had other options when they bought a policy.
 Unfortunately, if their pet has had several problems for which they have filed claims, those conditions may not be covered if they switch insurance companies because pre-existing conditions aren't covered.
 Therefore, it is important for them to make an informed and wise choice the first time.